 Get your head in the game

 Before going on a dive, especially one that you’d consider demanding in relation to your experience level, make a conscious decision on your limits.
+Any good backup plan takes into account time and depth, springing into action when actual limits are crossed.

 Just because the dive site gives you the option of going to 35 meters doesn’t mean you have to.
 And just because the dive is set to a maximum time of 1 hour doesn’t mean you can’t call off your dive after 45 minutes.